Uninstalling apps installed from the Windows Store (Windows 10)

 By the way, "Move" seems to allow you to change the installation drive (only for apps via the Windows Store)

-Now you can uninstall applications via the Windows Store.
-The
+This should allow you to uninstall applications from the Windows Store.

 7